OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise1.md

 # Exercise 1 - Initial Setup

 1. Install Visual Studio Code (https://code.visualstudio.com/).
 We will be using this to write our code
-2. Create a folder on your computer to store the code.
+2. Create a folder on your computer to store your code.
 3. Once VS Code is installed, open VS Code, go File > Open Folder, and open the folder we just created
 4. Create a new file called index.html